 But, if you have website visitors that are never making their way to checkout after filling up a cart, live chat could be the answer to yours and their question.
 50% of consumers say having an actual person available to answer their questions during online shopping is on of the most important features of a buying experience.

 On average, it can take a business up to 12 hours to respond via email.
 On social media, you’re looking at about 10 hours of wait time.
-Live chat and chatbots cut wait times down significantly, making them the preferred method of contact for upwards of 50% of users.
+Live chat and chatbots cut wait times down significantly, making them the preferred method of contact.

 When weighing the efficiency of live chat or a chatbot, you need to consider what your customer is asking.
 Are visitors more-so needing basic information, including store hours, return policies, or contact information?
 Or are inquiries technical, like product usage details, quotes, or appointment scheduling?